S (A Child : Finding of Fact) [2020] EWCA Civ 1382

 Successful appeal against a finding of fact where the judge had applied the wrong standard of proof.

-Chris McWatters is a Family Law practitioner who is highly experienced in all matters involving children. |
+Christopher McWatters is a Family Law practitioner who is highly experienced in all matters involving children.
+He is also an experienced Immigration practitioner.

-Chris is a highly experienced barrister in all areas of children’s law, including public law, private law as well as international child abduction.
+Christopher is a highly experienced barrister in all areas of children’s law, including public law, private law as well as international child abduction.
 He represents parents, guardians, local authorities, family relatives and intervenors at all levels including in the Court of Appeal.

 He has significant experience of cases involving complex medical evidence and sexual abuse.
 Due to his experience as an immigration barrister, he is frequently instructed in cases involving an international dimension, including international adoptions, and has significant experience in judicial reviews.

-Chris is known for his down to earth approach and ability to relate with lay clients, as well as his clear and cogent advocacy.
+Christopher is known for his down to earth approach and ability to relate with lay clients, as well as his clear and cogent advocacy.

-Chris accepts instructions through direct access and has a certificate to litigate.
+Christopher accepts instructions through direct access and has a certificate to litigate.

-Chris is a qualified family law arbitrator.
+Christopher is a qualified family law arbitrator.

 Successful appeal against a finding of fact where the judge had applied the wrong standard of proof.